High-precision direct decay energy measurements of the electron-capture decay of $^{97}$Tc: Theoretical predictions

-In Table \ref{table:T12}, we present the predicted half-lives and associated uncertainties for the decay of $^{97}$Tc to the excited state of $^{97}$Mo, corresponding to the experimental energy $E^{*}=320.0$ keV, across all relevant atomic shells.
-In the top two lines, we consider the L1 channel to be energetically possible (L1 allowed), while in the bottom two lines, we assume that the capture of L1 electrons is not energetically possible, but the capture from L2 is possible (L1 forbidden).
-As can be seen, there is a significant difference between the upper and lower error because the $Q$-value spans a considerable interval of values, and it appears in quadratic form in the half-life time formula.
+In Table \ref{table:T12-allowed}, we present the predicted half-lives and associated uncertainties for the decay of $^{97}$Tc to the excited state of $^{97}$Mo, corresponding to the experimental energy $E^{*}=320.0$ keV, across all relevant atomic shells.
+Due to the uncertainty of the angular momentum of the final state, we considered multiple possible values.
+By computing the energy levels using the jj45pnb interaction, we obtained a few possible values for J in the vicinity of 320 keV, namely 7/2, 3/2, and 1/2.
+Thus, we have the possible decay types allowed, 2nd unique forbidden, and 4th non-unique forbidden.
+The matrix elements needed for the half-life were computed with the same jj45pnb interaction.
+We also used the glekpn interaction for the allowed transition; the computed half-life was an order of magnitude smaller.
+Comparing the half-life for the excited state transition with the total half-life measured, $4.21\times10^{6}$ years \cite{NNDC}, one observes that for the allowed transition, the computed half-life is in tension with the measured one.
+As such, this is most likely due to the assumed angular momentum $J$ of the excited final state, which thus should be verified by new spectroscopic measurements.
+Considering the uncertainty in the $Q$ value, the capture from the L1 shell is uncertain but we retain this possibility in our computations.
+However, the capture from the L2 shell is certainly possible.
+As can be seen, there is a significant difference between the upper and lower error because the $Q$-value spans a considerable interval of values, and it appears at various powers in the half-life formula.